 What is Wassenaar Arrangement?

-The objective is to contribute to regional and international security and stability, by promoting transparency and greater responsibility in transfers of conventional arms and dual-use goods and technologies, thus preventing destabilizing accumulations.
+It was established in 1996 to contribute to regional and international security and stability by promoting transparency and greater responsibility in transfers of conventional arms and dual-use goods and technologies, thus preventing destabilizing accumulations.

 It is headquartered in Vienna, Austria.
 It has 42 participating states including India.
 All permanent members of UN Security Council except China are its members.
 Participating states of WA, through their national policies, seek to ensure that transfers (export) of arms and ammunition in Control list of WA do not contribute to development or enhancement of military capabilities undermining regional security.

 Every six months member countries of WA exchange information on deliveries of conventional arms to non-WA members that fall under eight broad weapons categories.
 These categories include battle tanks, military helicopters, armoured fighting vehicles (AFVs), military aircraft, large-caliber artillery, warships, missiles or missile systems, and small arms and light weapons.